carboneater/confoo-2024-mutation-testing/slides.md

 <v-clicks>

 - Tests for their code?
+- High Code Coverage?
 - Seen these tests fail?
-- High Code Coverage?
 - Confidence in their tests?

 </v-clicks>

 ---
+hideInToc: true
 layout: default
 ---